 These will help develop their motor skills

-- Toys with buttons that cause music to play or characters to pop up, simple musical instruments like tambourine or drums help them explore different types of sounds and rhythms.
+- Toys with buttons that cause music to play or characters to pop up, simple musical instruments like tambourines or drums help them explore different types of sounds and rhythms.

-2 to 3 year olds need more engaging toys as they have developed their fine motor skills and now move onto more pretend play.
-They like to imitate actions of others around them so would like high tech toys that make real sounds such as talking dolls or ringing telephones.
-This is the age where gender stereotype may show. girls would like to feed and nap their dolls while boys would scoop up sand with their toy dump truck.
-While they will still enjoy their push and pull toys You can also introduce ride on toys . top toys for this age group would include :
+2 to 3-year-olds need more engaging toys as they have developed their fine motor skills and now move on more pretend play.
+They like to imitate the actions of others around them so would like high-tech toys that make real sounds such as talking dolls or ringing telephones.
+This is the age where gender stereotypes may show. girls would like to feed and nap their dolls while boys would scoop up sand with their toy dump truck.
+While they will still enjoy their push and pull toys You can also introduce ride-on toys. top toys for this age group would include :

 - Simple puzzles or matching games like animal dominoes will help with memory and concentration.